Why Are We Talking About Medicare For All?

 People have short memories of the painstaking process to bring about the Affordable Care Act.

-For disclosure’s sake, I must reveal to you that I fully support the idea of Medicare for all.
-Elizabeth Warren’s meticulous plan is your basic single payer system that cuts out the middleman: health insurance companies, and builds on the premise that health care is a right, not just a privilege.
+For disclosure’s sake, I must tell to you that I like the ideal of Medicare for all, as it builds on the premise that health care is a right, and not a privilege.

 Significantly, Warren’s plan would replace private and employer-based insurance.